Sports Massage is recommended for people who are active-not just athletes. It was originally designed to prepare an athlete for an upcoming event.

 You should also be trained on "event massage", which is how to massage during an actual sports event, as some trainers and sports team search for therapists who understand these techniques.

-Read more about the physiological and psychological benefits of Massage.for Athletes!
+Read more about the benefits of Massage.for Athletes!

 If you are interested in massage schools for sports bodywork/massage , check out our list of the best schools that teach specialized sports massage training.